briankoser/sfc-listeners-guide/episodes/0107-christopher-nolans-interstellar-and-other-news.md

 <div class="quote">
   {% timeLink podcast_file_url, '33:03' %}
-  <span class="quote-context is-size-6">Matt is mad that the book and movies are called {% workTitle "The Three Musketeers" %} when there are four of them.</span>
+  <span class="quote-context is-size-6">Matt is mad that the book and movies are called {% work "The Three Musketeers" %} when there are four of them.</span>
   <q class="ben">Well, the last guy's name was [bleep].</q>
   <q class="matt">No, Dumas.
 Dumas.</q>
 </div>